SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-6-adding-a-bit-of-flash.markdown

 This will place the overlays off the left hand side of the screen and make them invisible.

-I will mention one thing here, you may ask why I reduce the opacity to hide the control instead of just setting the Visibility to Collapsed, the answer is simple, Opacity when animated can be gradually altered to give a fade in / out effect, visibility is just another state on/off so it will just pop in or out with no fading.&nbsp; Another point to make is that if an item is visible then it will still respond to interactivity or block interactivity to controls beneath it so plan your animations / visual states accordingly, lastly if you combine altering opacity with visibility (because you need to access controls underneath) then altering the opacity has no effect because visibility will be updated last (so it will fade in while it is hidden and then pop into view).
+I will mention one thing here, you may ask why I reduce the opacity to hide the control instead of just setting the Visibility to Collapsed, the answer is simple, Opacity when animated can be gradually altered to give a fade in / out effect, visibility is just another state on/off so it will just pop in or out with no fading.
+Another point to make is that if an item is visible then it will still respond to interactivity or block interactivity to controls beneath it so plan your animations / visual states accordingly, lastly if you combine altering opacity with visibility (because you need to access controls underneath) then altering the opacity has no effect because visibility will be updated last (so it will fade in while it is hidden and then pop into view).

 Next we will setup our Visual State group and define our initial Visual state that we have just configured (sort of like the kicking off point for all visual state transitions)